deconstructedAdron/deconstructed/ws/contents/articles/inbound-device-schema/index.md

 template: article.jade
 ---

+The Deconstructed Graph Engine automatically graphs relationships between users and devices based on shared user identity values.
+A user identity value in Deconstructed is called a “knownid”.
+The Engine processes in-bound data in real-time and updates the graph continuously.
+Devices sharing a “knownid” are associated together in the graph.
+When requesting data from the graph, there two domains of data: device-level and user-level (or identity-level).
+Device profiles within the graph contain all of the knownid’s collected from that device.
+User profiles, or “Identities” contain all of the knownid’s for that user across all of their devices, as well as all of the devices associated with that user.
-The Deconstructed Engine processes certain data as the data is collected, in real-time, by client apps and brought into the system.
-The purpose of the schema is to provide an outline of what is used for processing and adding value to the data that is sent to Deconstructed.
-This data is then processed for consociation and then provided by various medium.
+The purpose of the schema is to provide an outline of how to structure data to send to the Deconstructed Graph Engine for processing.

 <span class="more"></span>